 Adapting your home

-If you are at risk because your home is not suitable for your needs, please visit our Adapting homes page for support.
+If you are at risk because your home is not suitable for your needs, visit our adapting homes page for support.

 Finding a more suitable home

-If you are currently a council tenant, please visit our Finding a more suitable home page to find out how we can help.
+If you are currently a council tenant, visit our finding a more suitable home page to find out how we can help.

-Office hours 9am to 5pm, Monday to Friday
+Our office hours are 9am to 5pm, Monday to Friday.

 Between 5pm and 9am Monday to Friday and all weekend, please call our emergency night and weekend housing service on 020 8753 4200.